keningsun/keningsun.github.io/_pages/about.md

 I am a senior student in Northwestern Polytechnical University （985&211 project）

 My research interests focus on transportation system analysis, particularly in travel behavior analysis and infrastructure network analysis.
-Moreover, I am really fasinated with using the emerging technology like machine learning and big data to figure out the solutions for transporation problems.
+Moreover, I am fascinated with using the emerging technology like machine learning and big data to figure out the solutions for transportation problems.

 My Experience
 ======